ciathyza/skyrim-optimization-guide-2018/README.md

 ### 1. Introduction

-This document is designed to provide a complete and comprehensive guide for modding and optimizing Skyrim LE (Legendary Edition) by going into great detail of tweaking the game to provide a visually high-end and rich dynamic gameplay while still running stable and at a fluid framerate.
+This document is designed to provide a complete and comprehensive guide for modding and optimizing Skyrim LE (Legendary Edition) by going into great detail of tweaking the game to provide a visually high-end and rich, dynamic gameplay while still running stable and at a fluid framerate.

-The aim of this guide is to provide a reliable walkthrough to create a base mod setup that consists of an ENB, tweaked for gameplay but visually pleasing, texture and mesh replacements, UI tweaks, weather mods, animations, and various gameplay-enhancing mods.
-This base setup can then be used to build on and add secondary mods, such as companions, houses, quests, etc.
+The aim of this guide is to provide a reliable walkthrough to create a base mod setup from the ground up that consists of an ENB, tweaked for gameplay but visually pleasing, texture and mesh replacements, UI tweaks, weather mods, animations, and various gameplay-enhancing mods.
+This base setup can then be used to build onto and to add secondary mods, such as companions, NPCs, houses, quests, encounters, and so on.

 This guide assumes a fairly good grasp of handling and understanding Windows-related file operations and being familiar with Mod Organizer.

 #### Why Skyrim LE?

+With Skyrim Special Edition having been released in mid 2017 you might wonder why anyone still uses Skyrim Legendary Edition!
+The answer is simply that the state of modding for SE is still nowhere near that of LE.
+SKSE64, while being usable, is still in alpha state and there are many great mods that aren't available for Skyrim SE.
+Not only that but ENBs tend to not look as good on SE either, in particular the DoF effect (that might be my personal experience but I've heard other players say the same).
+There isn't any HDT physics for SE yet either and you would miss out on many great mods that tweak the game in favorable ways.

+Skyrim SE may be more stable due to its 64bit nature and hence being able to address more memory space but recently a number of bug fix mods have been released for Skyrim LE that make it equally stable and on top of that you can use ENB to increase your VRAM beyond the 4GB limit of DirectX 9.
+So in the end there isn't a good reason to favor SE over LE until the mod community has caught up with SE to make it equally awesome as the modding state of Skyrim LE.

+With that in mind, while many of the topics of this guide may also apply for Skyrim SE, it has been written strictly for Skyrim LE.

 #### Hardware Reference